Associate Professor of Criminology, Law & Society and Anthropology

 Specializations:

-Anthropology of law and legal institutions; nation, state, and region formation; sovereignty; property and disaster recovery; socialism and late-socialism; postcolonial studies; Caribbean (esp.
+Anthropology of law and legal institutions; nation, state, and region formation; sovereignty; conceptualizations of property; socialism and late-socialism; postcolonial studies; Caribbean (esp.
 Cuba and the Anglophone Caribbean)

 Representative Publications: